- Who needs a Certificate of Sponsorship?

 Many businesses need support with their Certificate of Sponsorship.
 At Newcastle Immigration Lawyers, our team of qualified lawyers are experienced in all areas of immigration law.

 We have supported many businesses with their Sponsor Licence and Certificate of Sponsorship.
-If you need support with managing your responsibilities, we provide comprehensive support and advice to make the process as straightforward as possible.
+If you need support with managing sponsorship number and your sponsorship duties and responsibilities, we provide comprehensive support and advice to make the process as straightforward as possible.

 Some of the services we provide include: